 How it works in practice

-The new Big Apple website (soon to launch Easter 2017) is designed to communicate venue information, latest news and a selection of offers across a number of different venues that operate under different brands.
+The new Big Apple website is designed to communicate venue information, latest news and a selection of offers across a number of different venues that operate under different brands.
 We needed to create an administration system that would allow individual administrators to login and edit the data relevant to their venue as well as allow a ‘super-user’ to be able to manage all data throughout the system – including the administrators themselves.
 It was also important to be able to place certain restrictions on some venues and also isolate content from one venue impacting upon another venue.

 Since The Big Apple operates in a highly customer-oriented environment we knew that it would be important to be able to add new types of content within short deadlines.
 An example of this would be a seasonal or event-based offer that needs to be interactive within a specific theme.